timbeaudet/knowledge_base/faq/today.md

-# Today is 2020-01-20
+# Today is 2020-01-21

 ## Objectives for the day:

-- Update Key Performance Indicators
-- Writing some devlog script.
+- Designing and polishing Tracks for Turbo Boom!

 # Purpose

-- Produce awesomeness.
+- Produce awesomeness to reach the horizontal slice.